LucaScorpion/local-discovery/README.md

 ### List the Agents

 Send a `GET` request to `/api/agents`.
-This will return a JSON list of known agent information:
+This will return a list of known agent information:

 ```json
 [